Pain management programs – a reality check

 Are you being too active, or not active enough?

 It’s all about just finding that sweet spot of Right amount of effort.
 Turns out, most of us fall into one of two groups: self-protectors or self-pushers.
-When it comes to exercise I’m a self-pusher.

 Self-protectors dramatically reduce their activity levels and avoid potentially painful situations to protect themselves from pain.
 A lack of activity can lead to deconditioned muscles and muscle loss.
 When self-protectors try to return to normal activity a lack of muscle strength causes secondary pain that’s misattributed to on-going pain.